paradise-runner/maas/README.md

-# Maas - Mac as a Server
+# MaaS - Mac as a Server

 A modern web interface for monitoring and managing macOS system services via `launchctl`.
 Built with Next.js, React, and SQLite for local service label management.

 ## Overview

-Maas provides a clean, intuitive web interface to view and filter macOS system services (daemons and agents) managed by `launchctl`.
+MaaS provides a clean, intuitive web interface to view and filter macOS system services (daemons and agents) managed by `launchctl`.
 Instead of running terminal commands, you can:

 - View all running and stopped services in a table format
 - Search services by name, PID, or status